Rahul-icoder/Node-Music/README.md

 ## Node-Music

-You can change your local computer song remotely through different device just by sharing URL.
+Node-Music allows you to control and play songs on your local computer remotely from any device by simply sharing a URL.
+Follow the steps to set up the project, place your songs in the designated directory, and use ngrok for port tunneling.
+Share the ngrok URL to enable remote control, perfect for parties or just enjoying music without being tied to one device.

 ### STEP 1